SAP-samples/ui5-typescript-tutorial/exercises/ex1/README.md

 This runs Babel in watch mode which transpiles and copies the sources from `src` to `webapp` folder.
 On top of the `webapp` folder, the UI5 tooling is running the development server to serve the application resources.

 Finally, it opens your default browser which runs the application.
-While the application is running you can now modify the application in your editor and directly see the changes once you saved them.
+While the application is running you can now modify the application code in your editor and directly see the changes once you saved them.
 This happens because the UI5 application project makes use of the [`ui5-middleware-livereload`](https://www.npmjs.com/package/ui5-middleware-livereload) which triggers a reload of the browser window whenever resources have been changed.

 As long as you do not stop this `npm start` script, you will automatically see the updated app after doing the subsequent exercises.